Honda was the representative for California’s 17th congressional district and was a Democrat. He served from 2013 to

 Honda is shown as a purple triangle ▲ in our ideology-leadership chart below.
-Each dot was a member of the House of Representatives in 2016.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
+Each dot was a member of the House of Representatives in 2016 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).